September 15, 2025

 Step 3: Settlement

-Lastly, the receiving bank or payment processor processes the ACH transaction and then either credits or debits the account accordingly.
+Lastly, the receiving bank processes the transaction and either credits or debits the appropriate account.
 Payments typically settle in 1–3 days.

 ACH payments aren’t processed on weekends, federal holidays, or bank holidays, which could cause a delay.
 Likewise, insufficient funds will disrupt the transaction.